-The following description of our share capital summarizes certain provisions of our amended and restated memorandum of association and our amended and restated bye-laws that will become effective as of the closing of this offering.
-Such summaries do not purport to be complete and are subject to, and are qualified in their entirety by reference to, all of the provisions of our amended and restated memorandum of association and amended and restated bye-laws, copies of which have been filed as exhibits to the registration statement of which this prospectus forms a part.
-Prospective investors are urged to read the exhibits for a complete understanding of our amended and restated memorandum of association and amended and restated bye-laws.
+The following description of our share capital summarizes certain provisions of our amended memorandum of association and our amended and restated bye-laws.
+Such summaries do not purport to be complete and are subject to, and are qualified in their entirety by reference to, all of the provisions of our amended memorandum of association and amended and restated bye-laws, copies of which have been incorporated by reference as exhibits to the registration statement of which this prospectus forms a part.
+Prospective investors are urged to read the exhibits for a complete understanding of our amended memorandum of association and amended and restated bye-laws.